The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

-We may similarly consider the effect of using a surface layer LRC reservoir to drive a deep layer memristor reservoir.
-In this case, products of the Fourier modes stored in the LRC network state will be computed by the memristor network, offering something akin to a 2-dimensional Fourier transform in $\tau_1$ and $\tau_2$.
-We thus suspect the resulting network will display an improved unequal-time quadratic memory function.
-To accomplish this, we have implemented a the same 10 circuit LRC reservoir as described above driven with the input signal.
-The resulting 20 trajectories are coupled to a set of memristor pairs such that the sum and difference of every pair of the 20 LRC trajectories are used to drive an independent pair of memristors (the structure of the coupling matrix $C$ is given in the supplemental information).
+We next consider using a surface layer LRC reservoir to drive a deep layer memristor reservoir.
+As guiding intuition, if we consider the LRC reservoir as computing the Fourier transform of the signal, the deep memristor layer will calculate products of this transform, akin to a 2-dimensional Fourier transform in $\tau_1$ and $\tau_2$.
+We predict that the resulting network will display an improved unequal-time quadratic memory function.
+To test this, we implemented the same 10 circuit LRC reservoir as described above driven with the same input signal $u$.
+The resulting 20 trajectories, $q_n, \dot{q}_n$, $n=1\dots 10$ are used to drive a set of memristor pairs such that the sum and difference of every pair of the 20 LRC trajectories are used to drive an independent pair of memristors.
+This means that for a particular pair $\memstate_{m+}, \memstate_{m-}$, the driving signal may be $q_n \pm q_{n'}$, $q_n \pm \dot{q}_{n'}$ or $\dot{q}_n \pm \dot{q}_{n'}$ such that all pairs $n,n'$ and $q,\dot{q}$ are used.
 The resulting $2\times 20\times 19+20 = 780$ trajectories are used to train the reservoir.
-In the lower panel of figure \ref{fig:hybrid} we have implemented this to calculate the quadratic memory function.
-We observe a substantial improvement in the reservoir's ability to construct unequal-time products of the input signal although this requires an increase in the size of the reservoir.
-Such an increase is expected, as the number of unequal-time products with $\tau_1, \tau_2 < T$ scales quadratically in the maximum delay $T$.
-In figure \ref{fig:scaling} we show the scaling of $\tau^{(2)}_{0.1}$ with the size of the reservoir.
-The total quadratic capacity indeed scales linearly with the size of the reservoir indicating that arbitrary unequal-time products may be reconstructed by a sufficiently large reservoir.
-We emphasize that it is the nonlinear memory capacity $\tau^{(2)}_\epsilon$ that can scale extensively with the system size; increasing the maximum delay $T$ under which we can reconstruct products of the input will require that the reservoir size scale as $T^2$.
+In the lower panel of \cref{fig:hybrid}, we calculate the quadratic memory function for this architecture.
+We observe a substantial improvement in the reservoir's ability to construct unequal-time products of the input signal.
+Although this requires a significant increase in the size of the reservoir, such an increase is expected.
+The number of unequal-time products with $\tau_1, \tau_2 < T^*$ scales quadratically in the maximum delay $T^*$ and so the reservoir size must scale similarly.

+In \cref{fig:scaling} we show the scaling of the total quadratic memory $\tau^{(2)}_{0.1}$ with the size of the reservoir.
+The total quadratic memory indeed scales extensively with the size of the reservoir indicating that arbitrary unequal-time products may be reconstructed by a sufficiently large reservoir.
+Estimating these quantities accurately turns out to be quite subtle, as estimated values will display strong bias when calculated on a finite interval.
+In the supplemental material we show how finite size scaling can be used to obtain reliable estimates.
+We emphasize that it is the total nonlinear memory $\tau^{(2)}_\epsilon$ that can scale extensively with the system size; increasing the maximum delay $T^*$ under which we can reconstruct products of the input will require that the reservoir size scale as ${T^*}^2$.